Cybersecurity Practices for Secure Infrastructure

 3. Backups Secure and Encrypted

 Backups are an essential part of any cybersecurity plan.
 They are used to create copies of data if the original data is lost or damaged.
 Secure and encrypted backups allow businesses to continue to operate even if there is a data loss incident.
-There are two main types of backups: full backups and incremental backups.
+There are three main types of backups: full backups, incremental, and differential backups.
 Full backups create a copy of all the data on a system.
 Incremental backups only copy the data that has changed since the last backup.
+Differential backups are what has changed since the last full backup.
 Most businesses use a combination of full and incremental backups to create a current and complete backup.

 What is it: In case your systems ever fail or are attacked, you can quickly recover them by simply restoring them from a saved backup.